savaslabs/savaslabs.github.io/_posts/2017-02-27-on-web-typography-review.md

 ## Closing thoughts

-I would highly recommend checking out [*On Web Typography*](https://abookapart.com/products/on-web-typography), especially if you're a typography novice looking for some quick gains.
-In closing, I'll leave you with Santa Maria's thoughts on why typography matters, beyond putting pretty text on a page:
+I would highly recommend checking out [*On Web Typography*](https://abookapart.com/products/on-web-typography), especially if you're a typography novice looking to step up your game.
+In closing, I'll leave you with Santa Maria's thoughts on another benefit of developing type design skills: a greater sense of empathy for your website's users.

 > Being good at typography makes you a more adept thinker, communicator, and designer.
 When you immerse yourself in the fine details of text, you not